Gessel-Type Expansion for the Circular $\beta$-Ensemble and Central Limit Theorem for the Sine-$\beta$ Process for $\beta\le 2$: Introduction

+For $\beta=2$, this ensemble coincides with the circular unitary ensemble, that is, the eigenvalue distribution of a Haar-distributed unitary matrix.

-where $Z_{n, \beta}$ is the normalization constant.
-For $\beta=2$ the measure reduces to the circular unitary ensemble.
-As Gessel's theorem states, in this case expectations of multiplicative functionals may be expressed in terms of specializations of Schur polynomials $\{s_\lambda\}$ indexed by partitions, containing at most $n$ non-zero integers $l(\lambda)\le n$.
-We refer the reader to Subsection \ref{sec:jack} for the notation, definitions and basic facts about symmetric functions.
+A classical result of Ira Gessel establishes a representation of multiplicative functionals in the circular unitary ensemble in terms of symmetric functions.
+Specifically, expectations of multiplicative functionals admit an expansion in Schur polynomials $\{s_\lambda\}_\lambda\subset \Lambda$ indexed by partitions $\lambda$.
+We refer to Subsection~\ref{sec:jack} for notation and background on symmetric functions.